top of page

 Individual Therapy:

 If you have health insurance, I recommend contacting your provider to confirm whether or not you have out of network mental health coverage.
-If you do, I can provide you with a receipt of services, also known as a superbill, that you can submit to your insurance provider for possible reimbursement of all, or a portion, of what you pay out of pocket while in therapy.
+If you do, I can provide you with a receipt of services, also known as a superbill, that you can submit to your insurance provider for reimbursement of all, or a portion, of what you pay out of pocket while in therapy.
+If you prefer support, I can let you know what your coverage will be for sessions.

 When contacting your insurance company to discuss out of network benefits, ask the following questions:

-What if I don’t want to deal with insurance paperwork for reimbursement?
+What if I don’t want to deal with insurance paperwork for out-of-network reimbursement?

-I know that submitting superbills to your insurance company can feel overwhelming and you're not alone in that.
+Submitting superbills to your insurance company can feel overwhelming to some people and you're not alone in that.
 To make the process easier, I’ve partnered with a platform called Mentaya that can check if you qualify for out-of-network reimbursement and it gives you an estimate of what your insurance might cover.
-Mentaya also offers the option to submit claims on your behalf for a small fee (5% of the reimbursement), so you don’t have to worry about the paperwork.
+Mentaya also offers the option to submit claims on your behalf for a small fee (5% of the reimbursement to handle any paperwork required, dealing with denials, and calling insurance companies if needed.), so you don’t have to worry about the paperwork.
 Many clients find this helpful for getting reimbursed more quickly and with less hassle.

 However, if you prefer to submit claims yourself and not use Mentaya, I’m happy to provide you with a superbill (a detailed receipt for insurance) as often as you need.